-Job training for a small arms/artillery repairer requires 10 weeks of Basic Combat Training and 16 weeks of Advanced Individual Training with on-the-job instructions.
-Part of this time is spent in the classroom and part in the field.
+Job training for a small arms/artillery repairer requires 10 weeks of Basic Combat Training (otherwise known as boot camp) and 16 weeks of Advanced Individual Training at Fort Lee in Virginia.

 To be eligible for this job, a recruit needs a score of 93 in the general maintenance (GM) area of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
 A composite score of 88 on the GM segment and an 85 on the general technical (GT) segment also is acceptable.

 There is no Department of Defense security clearance required for this position.
 Normal color vision is required, so if you have colorblindness, you won't be able to serve in this role.

 This isn't a job that has a true civilian equivalent since the main focus is on the repair and maintenance of weapons.
 But for jobs such as auto mechanic or electronics technician, the skills you'll learn in this Army job will give you an advantage.